ram2424/Performace-Comparison-of-LSTM-GRU-FCN-for-SoC-Estimation/Readme.txt

-The code files contain python script which uses diffeent neural network algorithms for State of Charge Estimation for Battery Management Systems
+The code files contain python script which uses different neural network algorithms for State of Charge Estimation for Battery Management Systems
 Algorithms :
 - FCN
 - LSTM